Predicting neuropsychological testing outcomes and research clinic diagnosis of MCI and dementia in Parkinson’s disease using the MoCA

 Discussion

-Optimal cutoffs for PD-MCI or PDD on the MoCA scale depend on their purpose.
-In research studies with no immediate effect on patients, we recommend considering a cutoff that equates proportions.
+Optimal MoCA cutoffs for PD-MCI or PDD depend on their purpose.
+For post-hoc stratification for research purposes, we recommend considering a cutoff that equates proportions.
 Identifying suitable cutoffs from the literature - for research or in clinic use - needs to take into account the respective PD population.